The Second Coming of Christ (book): Emergence

 Yogananda left India in 1920 for America and gave his first speech at the Congress of Religious Liberals.
 He stayed in America until his death in 1952.
 During this time he gave more than 150 talks and wrote numerous articles, many about the Christian Gospels.

 Yogananda also announced that he would be giving weekly classes in Boston that would consist of a half-hour exposition of the Bhagavad Gita, a half-hour exposition of the Gospels, followed by a half-hour discourse demonstrating their fundamental unity.
 After establishing a magazine, he began publishing a series of articles on the Gita and another series on the Gospels, which latter he called The Second Coming of Christ.
 Then, during his last four years, he withdrew into seclusion to work on his writings.
 Yogananda wanted them collected and printed in a book, but found that a tremendous amount of editing was needed.
 When he died, he left an extensive body of work—public lectures and classes that had been recorded stenographically by Sri Daya Mata, along with three decades of his original writing.
 Yogananda had conveyed his editing wishes to his direct disciples, including Mrinalini Mata, who was one of the past presidents of SRF.
 She compiled, integrated and edited the vast volume of materials on the Gospels that had been gathered from Yogananda’s talks and writings, including articles on the subject from his magazine, East-West/Inner Culture.

 In 2004 Self-Realization Fellowship published the two-volume set The Second Coming of Christ: The Resurrection of the Christ Within You with more than 1600 pages.
+Yogananda's talks and writings on the Bhagavad Gita were similarly composed into the two-volume work: God Talks With Arjuna, and both works have many cross-references to each other, with the above aim of showing to readers the underlying harmony and oneness between the teachings of Jesus Christ and Bhagavan Krishna.